What If I Feel Nervous or Awkward About Starting Krav Maga?

 Instructor Brad coaching a trainee.
 Krav Maga Auckland, Birkenhead.

 Yes — it's completely normal, and it's one of the most common things people mention before their first session.
-The nerves usually come from a few specific places: not knowing what to expect, worrying about fitness or ability, concern about the environment (will it be intimidating?), and uncertainty about whether you'll fit in with the group.
+The nerves usually come from a few specific places: not knowing what to expect, worrying about fitness or ability, concern about whether the environment will feel intimidating, and uncertainty about fitting in with the group.

 All of these are reasonable things to wonder about.
-Self-defence training involves physical contact, unfamiliar movement, and working with people you've never met.
+Krav Maga training involves physical contact, unfamiliar movement, and working with people you've never met.
 Of course that feels slightly daunting before you've experienced it.

 What most people find is that the nervousness is almost entirely pre-session.
 Once the warm-up starts and everyone is moving, the cognitive bandwidth for worrying runs out and you're just training.
 The group dynamic at Krav Maga Auckland is genuinely welcoming — people remember what it felt like to be new, and it shows.